kartik-v/bootstrap-star-rating/README.md

 ### Plugin Options
 The plugin supports these following options:

+### language
+_string_ language configuration for the plugin to enable the plugin to display messages for your locale (you must set the ISO code for the language).
+You can have multiple language widgets on the same page.
+The locale JS file for the language code must be defined as mentioned in the translations section.
+The file must be loaded after `star-rating.js`.

 #### stars
 _int_ number of stars to display.
 Defaults to `5`.